 Your pet rabbit is now a mother.
 What does that mean for you?
 Luckily, rabbits have instincts just like every other animal and for the most part, they will know what to do.
-But there are a few things that you should look for to decide whether or not you should step in to help the baby bunnies, however, have you ever thought if there any situation comes when you need to take the responsibility to feed your baby rabbits milk?
+But there are a few things that you should look for to decide whether or not you should step in to help the baby bunnies, however, have you asked before: What to Feed a Baby Rabbit? have you ever thought if there any situation comes when you need to take the responsibility to feed your baby rabbits milk?
 But which milk you should give them?

 Can Baby Rabbits Drink Cow’s Milk?

 The short answer: No. Because baby rabbits’ stomachs are too sensitive, that’s why they can’t purge her stomach if they take something toxic.